About My Father: Production

-On April 26, 2018, it was announced that Sebastian Maniscalco was set to star in an untitled film inspired by his life for Lionsgate, with Austen Earl attached to co-write the screenplay alongside Maniscalco.
-There were no further developments until May 12, 2021, when it was announced that Laura Terruso was set to direct the film and Robert de Niro was cast in a lead role.
+On April 26, 2018, it was announced that Sebastian Maniscalco was set to star in an untitled film for Lionsgate, inspired by his life, with Austen Earl attached to co-write the screenplay alongside Maniscalco.
+There were no further developments until May 12, 2021, when it was announced that Laura Terruso was set to direct the film and Robert De Niro was cast in a lead role.
+De Niro actually met Maniscalco's father, for research on playing him.
 American Pie's Chris and Paul Weitz were attached to produce the film alongside Andrew Miano for their production company Depth of Field.
 In September 2021, Leslie Bibb and Kim Cattrall joined the lead cast.
 In November 2021, Brett Dier, Anders Holm, and David Rasche joined the cast.

 Principal photography began on September 21, 2021, in Mobile, Alabama, and lasted for one month.

 Release

-The film is scheduled to be released by Lionsgate on May 26, 2023.
+The film was released by Lionsgate on May 26, 2023.

+About My Father was released for digital platforms on June 16, 2023, followed by a Blu-ray and DVD release on August 1, 2023.

+Reception

+Box office

+About My Father grossed $12.1 million in the United States and Canada, and $6.1 million in other territories, for a worldwide gross of $18.2 million.

+In the United States and Canada, About My Father was released alongside The Little Mermaid, Kandahar, The Machine, and You Hurt My Feelings, was projected to gross $5–6 million from 2,400 theaters over its four-day Memorial Day opening weekend.
+The film made $1.5 million on its first day, including $285,000 from Thursday night previews.
+It went on to debut to $4.3 million (and $5.4 million over the four-day frame), finishing sixth.
+In its second weekend, the film declined 52% to $2.1 million, finishing in seventh place.

+Critical response

+Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those polled by PostTrak gave it an overall 80% positive score, with 51% saying they would definitely recommend it.

+Matt Zoller Seitz, in a review for RogerEbert.com stated: "De Niro, bless his heart, is the engine that keeps this refurbished jalopy puttering along for 90 minutes.
+There are a couple of scenes that suggest the stronger, more fascinating movie that might've been".
+InSession Film's M.N.
+Miller called Maniscalco's film "A culture clash farce that works because of Maniscalco's style of comedy and De Niro playing to his long-established comic strengths as a cynical curmudgeon set in his ways."

+Accolades

+At the 44th Golden Raspberry Awards, the film was nominated for Worst Supporting Actress for Kim Cattrall.